by Bridget Reed, Milk-Drunk Contributor

 Many new parents and even seasoned parents often wonder how to know if formula doesn’t agree with your baby.
 The need to know may arise for a few reasons, firstly it may be as a preventative measure, as well as it may be the need to solve an existing issue.

-What you will learn from this article are a few best practices to pinpointing what works or does not work for your baby.
+We want to help you pinpoint what works or does not work for your baby.
 As well as a general view of possible symptoms that may occur in cases where the formula you are using does not work well for your baby.
 You will also see notation regarding contacting your pediatrician both for preventative cases as well as post cases.

 When it comes to choosing formulas for your baby, you always want to ensure that you choose the very best formula from a brand that you trust.
 The ingredients that go into the formula matters for the health of your baby.